SnorklingTurtle/Minecraft-Camera/README.md

 * Image are distorted when looking up/down.

 ## Todo
-* [Bug] When shooting multiple times, subsequent pictures will stop rendering when the first one finishes
 * [QA] Test with Geyser
 * [QA] See if permissions works as intended
 * [Optimize] Can converting colors from string be improved